marco262/my_wiki/data/onednd/advancement/feats.md

 **Prerequisite:** Expert or Warrior Group
 **Repeatable:** No

-As a Bonus Action, you can take the Disengage Action, which also ends the Grappled and the Restrained Conditions on you.
+As a Bonus Action, you can take the Disengage Action, which also ends the [[glossary:Grappled]] and the Restrained Conditions on you.

 ----